csabapalfi/release-it/8-operations.md

 * form follows function is false. form follows failure.
 * Any action to change the system has a cost: design, development, and testing effort, plus the cost of release
 * If the cost of making these changes exceeds the value returned by ﬁlling a gap or removing a bump, then the rational choice is to not make the change

-from this onwards some things are a bit outdated

 ## Adaptable Software Design